dvinubius/scaffold-eth-examples/README.md

 # Final Thoughts

 ## 1 Opinionated Solutions
 Our approaches in solving UX challenges depend on many factors.
 If your project is going to have lots of complex data to retrieve, you'll probably use a [**subgraph**](https://docs.scaffoldeth.io/scaffold-eth/toolkit/infrastructure/the-graph) or other web3 indexing tools like [Moralis](https://docs.moralis.io/moralis-server/automatic-transaction-sync/smart-contract-events).
-These are more capable than the ```useEventListener``` hook, which makes basic RCP calls to query specific events.
+These are more capable than the ```useEventListener``` hook we've used here.
+This would impact how you approach scaling your dApp.

 ## 2 Factory Use Cases

 > There are many use cases for a setup similar to ours here.
 Take **Uniswap**: